Skill Demand Index

 Salary data for MS Excel is still accumulating.

-The most common pairings are Data Analysis, Communication Skills, Bachelor's Degree, Analytical Capability, Project Management Skills.
+The most common pairings are Data Analysis, Communication Skills, Digital Marketing, Digital Marketing Campaign Management, SQL / Cosmos DB / Oracle.
 Strengthening these alongside MS Excel improves your fit across more positions.

-Top roles: Other.
-Other positions have the highest demand at 100% of all MS Excel jobs.
+Top roles: Other, Data Analysis, Finance.
+Other positions have the highest demand at 63% of all MS Excel jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.